Have you been struggling with your freelance writing business?

 The problem with not having a blog is that you write only when there’s a client.
 When you have no writing job, then you pretty much forget about writing.

 In fact, writers get sidetracked by so many insignificant things when they’re not writing.

-But this wouldn’t be a problem if you start a blog.
+But this wouldn’t be a problem if you have a blog.
 Having a blog pushes you to publish content on a regular basis.
-This constant practice and application of your writing skills are great for your development as a writer.
+This constant practice and application of your writing skills is great for your development as a writer.
 Your writing will improve, and your future clients will be happier with your work.

 Build a following

 If you do it right, your blog can reach people who will become your most loyal fans.
 Whether you build a following of a hundred or a thousand, it’s a powerful way to influence people.

 You can inspire fans into taking action, offer coaching, sell online courses, and even collaborate with your followers to create something bigger than your blog.